-- 11.7.1 Deductibles and Self-insured Retentions: Insurance maintained by Placement Site shall apply on a first dollar basis without application of a deductible or self-insured retention unless otherwise specifically agreed to by Institution.
+11.7.1 Deductibles and Self-insured Retentions: Insurance maintained by Placement Site shall apply on a first dollar basis without application of a deductible or self-insured retention unless otherwise specifically agreed to by Institution.
 Such approval shall not relieve Placement Site from the obligation to pay any deductible or self-insured retention.
-Any deductible or self-insured retention shall not exceed \$5,000.00 per occurrence, unless otherwise approved by the institution's Risk Manager. - 11.7.2 Approved Insurer: Each insurance policy shall be: - i) Issued by insurance companies authorized to do business in the State of Nevada; or eligible surplus lines insurers acceptable to the State and having agents in Nevada upon whom service of process may be made; and - ii) Currently rated by A.M.
-Best as "A- IX" or better.
+Any deductible or self-insured retention shall not exceed \$100,000.00 per occurrence, unless otherwise approved by the NSHE or institution's Risk Manager.

+11.7.2 Approved Insurer: Each insurance policy shall be:

+i) Issued by insurance companies authorized to do business in the State of Nevada; or eligible surplus lines insurers acceptable to the State and having agents in Nevada upon whom service of process may be made; and ii) Currently rated by A.M.
+Best not less than A-.